Data Leaks: Causes and Prevention

 Physical Theft

-Laptops, smartphones, USB drives, and other physical devices can all be stolen.
-This is a common cause of data leaks in the healthcare industry, where patients’ medical records are often stored on portable devices.
+Stolen laptops, smartphones, USB drives, and other portable devices remain a frequent source of data leaks, especially in healthcare, where patient records are often stored on mobile equipment.

 Lack of Employee Training